rdeneau/gitbook-safe-clean-archi/domain-workflows/effectful-program.md

 ### Workflows

-A domain workflow will be implemented as a class placed in its own file.
-This practice, which is common in C#, is not at all common in F#.
-Here, it offers the following benefits:
+Each domain workflow is implemented as a class in its own file.
+While uncommon in F#, this practice (standard in C#) provides the following benefits:

-- The file tree displays the list of workflows supported by the domain.
-This brings us closer to "Screaming Architecture."
+- The file tree reveals the workflows supported by each domain, approaching "Screaming Architecture".
-- The class implementing a workflow should implement a marker interface that identifies the domain.
-This way, the program interpreter—which we will discuss in more detail shortly—will be dedicated to that domain and will be able to deduce the list of supported instructions.
+- Each workflow class implements a marker interface identifying its domain, enabling the program interpreter (discussed below) to remain domain-specific and infer the list of supported instructions.

 Let's analyze the interfaces that support this principle: